|Date:||20 May 2017 (Saturday)|

 Materials to bring: Something that you have written (e.g. short story, book, script, etc.)

-Participants will be invited to explore – via discussion and in short practical exercises – some key issues about script writing in general and writing for teenagers in particular with renowned producer and director, Noel Price.
-The session will range across such topics as ‘the idea’, story, characters, structure, genre and tone.
+Come explore – via discussion and short practical exercises – some key issues about scriptwriting and writing for teenagers!
+This masterclass, led by renowned producer and director Noel Price, will touch on topics like ‘the idea’, story, characters, structure, genre and tone.

 Playing with Pictures: Exploring Pacing, Design and Storytelling in Picture Books